Take a tour of the report Filters pane

 If there are changes you'd like to save, you can also create a personal bookmark.
 For more information, see What are bookmarks?.

-In this example, we've selected a visual that has two filters.
+In this example, we've selected a visual that has three filters.
 The report page also has filters, listed under the Filters on this page heading.
 Also, the entire report has a filter for Date.

 Some of the filters have (All) next to them.
 (All) means all values are being included in the filter.
 In the screenshot above, Segment(All) tells us this report page includes data about all the product segments.
-If you select the Region is West page level filter, the report page only includes data for the West region.

 Anyone viewing this report can interact with these filters.

 View only those filters applied to a visual

 To get a closer look at the filters applied to a specific visual, hover over the visual to reveal the filter icon .
 Select that filter icon to see a pop-up with all the filters, slicers, and so on, affecting that visual.
 The filters on the pop-up include the same filters displayed on the Filters pane, plus additional filtering affecting the selected visual.

 Here are the types of filters this view can display:

 - Top N filters

 Included tells us that the visual has been cross-filtered.
 What this means is that the states of Utah, Colorado, and Texas have been selected on one of the other visuals on this report page.
 In this case, it's the map.
 The selection of those three states has eliminated data for all other states from displaying on the selected bar chart.